narangmayank/nrf-dude/README.md

 - Then send some commands to execute eg. `run unit tests`
 - Release the dude use `bye dude`

-Once you invoked the dude a dude session will start, then after you can start sending the commands to execute and each command you sent would be follewed by a real time response.
+Invoking the dude will start a session, then after you can start sending the commands to execute and each command you sent would be follewed by a real time hardware response.
 Once you are done just release the dude to free up the occupied resources

 See the example below,